BlueDEF, Chevy, John Force Racing team up to give away 2020 Silverado 1500 RST truck with a Duramax 3.0L turbo-diesel engine | TheTrucker.com

 The sweepstakes continues through Dec.
 31, 2020 and is open to participants 18 years or older who are residents of one of the 50 U.S. states.
 Participants must have a valid street address P.O. boxes are not permitted), an email address and a phone number.
 Each entrant is allowed one entry; no purchase is necessary.
 The grand prize is valued at $61,380.

-For rules and complete details on how to enter the sweepstakes, click here.
+For rules and complete details on how to enter the sweepstakes, click here (SilveradoBlueDEFSweepstakes.com).